 Although the meaning of “tools of the trade” may seem obvious at first, it is a little more complicated in the eyes of the law.
 According to the law, tools of the trade only consist of those items absolutely necessary to successfully pursue a business.
 Consider the following tools of the trade:

 According to the law, a tool of the trade is defined as something essential to the debtor’s business.
 As a result, the debtor’s line of work largely determines what is allowed to be retained.
 For a small business owner who works out of a home office, a basic computer may be required.
 However, a farmer may need to keep some large machines and vehicles to keep his or her business afloat.

-To learn more about how the law can assist debtors in rebuilding their finances during bankruptcy, contact a Birmingham bankruptcy attorney from GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today.
+To learn more about how the law can assist debtors in rebuilding their finances during bankruptcy, contact a Birmingham bankruptcy attorney from [firm-name], at [phone-number] today.